startable/startable-standard/StarTable format specification.md

 that a given field can consist of “any string”; this should be understood as, any string not including these forbidden characters.

-### Additional restrictions on symbol strings
+#### Additional restrictions on symbol strings

-Symbols, such as table names, column names, and destinations (all of which are described further in this document), are represented as strings.
+*Symbols*, such as table names, column names, and destinations, are represented as strings.
 In addition to general restrictions on strings as described above, these *symbol strings* are subject to the following restrictions:

 -   They may only contain alphanumeric characters and `_` (underscore); and